 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Sep 25, 2017, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Mar 08, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Is a balance transfer right for me?

 A great way to see if a balance transfer is a good option for you is to use Capital One’s Credit Card Calculator to see how much interest you are currently paying on your balance.
 Then, to find how much you would pay on your balance transfer (if there is a fee), simply multiply your balance by the balance transfer fee ($1,000 balance x 3% fee = $30 balance transfer fee).
 Subtracting the two will give you the amount of money you may or may not save by completing the transfer.

 For example, let’s say you currently have a balance of $1,000 on a card with a 24.49% APR.
 You’re considering transferring your balance to a card with 0% APR for 12 months and a 3 percent balance transfer fee.
 You plan on paying $100 a month toward your balance.
 Here’s a breakdown of the fees or interest you will incur and the length of time it will take you to pay off your balance for both options:

 |Cost (fees or interest)||Length of time to pay off your balance|

 Conclusion: Completing the balance transfer may save you $100.05* in interest payments, as long as you pay off your balance before the end of the intro period.

 * Note that this amount is only an estimate.